MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 :::image type="content" alt-text="Screenshot of the dialog that lets you review  and edit the topic summary or remove the topic from Answers." source="/viva/media/engage/admin/eac-answers-review-topic.png":::

 After you review a topic, it no longer appears in the **Needs Review** tab.
 In addition, topics you remove from Answers no longer appear in any other experience in Viva Engage.
 To remove a topic completely, the admin must remove the topic from the [Topics management center](/microsoft-365/topics/topic-center-overview).
 Removed topics no longer appears in the **Needs Review** tab or in any other experience in Viva Engage.
-To remove a topics completely, the admin must remove topics from the [Topics management center](/microsoft-365/topics/manage-topics).
+To remove a topic completely, the admin must remove topics from the [Topics management center](/microsoft-365/topics/manage-topics).

 ### Remove a topic in Answers